madetech/handbook/guides/learning/README.md

 We also have a company wide learning budget for further training and courses.
 Our L&D Experience Manager is the best person to speak to if you want to learn more.

 * The 12 days should be focussed on attaining, and/or improving skills relevant to your role at Made Tech.

+### When joining Made Tech
+Both the number of learning days and your learning budget allowances will be prorated based on your joining date:
+- Q1 starters- 12 learning days & £300 personal learning spend
+- Q2 starters - 9 learning days and £225 personal learning spend
+- Q3 starters - 6 learning days and £150 personal learning spend
+- Q4 starters - 3 learning days and £75 personal learning spend

 ## Showcases